Can your Apple Watch help prevent a stroke?

 “We are conducting the world’s largest ever cardiovascular clinical trial, and it will definitively answer: if you combine great digital wearable technology with a great engaging app and you can keep people in the clinical study, can you bring down the rate of stroke and death in people with atrial fibrillation?” says Paul Burton, vice president of Medical Affairs and Internal Medicine at Janssen, a subsidiary of Johnson & Johnson.

 The study aims to reach 150,000 people.
-Anyone over 65 on Medicare with an iPhone can opt in through Apple’s Research app.
+Anyone over 65 on Medicare with an iPhone can opt in by downloading the Heartline app in the App Store.
 All participants will have access to an iPhone health app, designed in part by Janssen, that aims to getting people to improve their overall health.
 The CDC estimates that 80% of stroke can be prevented through lifestyle changes such as maintaining a healthy weight, blood pressure levels, and cholesterol levels, as well as exercising regularly.

 The app has Apple’s signature rings, representing health goals such as calories burned and steps taken represented in colorful loops.
 It will push users to stand up multiple times a day if they’re sitting for too long.
 It also has articles and tips for leading a heart healthy lifestyle.
 Users will also be asked to fill out questionnaires that gauge how the app is impacting a person’s understanding of what constitutes healthy behavior.
 To entice users to engage with the app and its content, Apple is paying: Participants can earn $150 or more over the course of two years.

-Note: Correction: this article has been updated to clarify that the Heartline study is not related to Apple’s Research app.